At which campus can I study this program?

 Program Learning Objectives

-- Summarize and explain the interrelationships among fundamental theories, concepts, facts, and issues involving labor, ER, and HR topics related to workplaces, workers, and their communities.
+- Graduates will be able to evaluate the interrelationships among fundamental theories, concepts, facts, and issues involving labor, ER, and HR topics related to workplaces, workers, and their communities.

 - Analyze alternative approaches, solutions, and conclusions related to practical and legal challenges involving labor, ER, and HR by:

-- Evaluating and synthesizing relevant research and theories.
+- Evaluating and synthesizing relevant research and theories (All of the above referred to below as "critical thinking skills")

 - Demonstrate effective communication skills in two-way interactions with individuals and groups involving labor, ER, and HR facts, concepts, and principles in order to interact effectively with other stakeholders (referred to below as “communications skills”).

-- Solve multi-faceted problems in labor, ER, and HR by selecting, adapting (when necessary), and applying relevant knowledge and skills to help develop, implement, and enforce organizational policies and strategies in domestic and global workplaces.
+- Solve multi-faceted problems in labor, ER, and HR by selecting, adapting (when necessary), and applying relevant knowledge and skills to help develop, implement, and enforce organizational policies and strategies in domestic and global workplaces (referred to below as "applications capabilities.")

 - Respond to practical, legal, and ethical challenges in domestic and global workplaces in accordance with societal norms, values, mores, as well as professional and ethical standards.
-Be able to address ethical issues with appropriate recognition of human rights, social responsibility and sustainability principles.
+Be able to address ethical issues with appropriate recognition of human rights, social responsibility and sustainability principles (referred to below as "ethical competence.")

 - Summarize the interactive impact of numerous cultural and international factors on work, workers, employers, and industries by synthesizing information about: